 We conducted this Construction Bond Program performance audit in accordance with GAGAS.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and audit results, based on our audit objectives.
-We believe the evidence obtained provides a reasonable basis for our findings and audit results, based on our audit objectives.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and audit results based on our audit objectives.
+We believe the evidence obtained provides a reasonable basis for our findings and audit results based on our audit objectives.
 The performance audit objectives, scope, methodology, results, and a summary of the views of responsible District officials are included in the report body.

-Moss Adams has conducted audits of this program for the past seven years.
+Moss Adams has conducted audits of this program for the past eight years.
 Over that time, Bond Program management has changed from Totum Consulting to Team Concept Development Services (TCDS) to Fonder Salari (effective July 1, 2022).
-Through inquiry and review of documents, we confirmed that of the six observations from the prior year the District has taken steps to address four observations, and has addressed two observations.
+Through inquiry and review of documents, we confirmed that of the four observations from the prior year, the District has taken steps to address one prior observation, one observation is open, and has closed two prior observations.
 Overall, the District and Fonder-Salari have worked diligently to address open recommendations since the Bond Program management transition.

-Performance audit procedures described in this report cover the period from July 1, 2022 through June 30, 2023.
+Performance audit procedures described in this report cover the period from July 1, 2023 through June 30, 2024.
 Our procedures covered both expenditures and the effectiveness and efficiency of internal controls.
 Based on the performance audit procedures performed and the results obtained, we have met our audit objectives.
-We conclude that for the fiscal year ended June 30, 2023, bond proceeds were used only for Listed Projects under Measures E and BH, which authorized the sale of the Bond.
+We conclude that for the fiscal year ended June 30, 2024, bond proceeds were used only for Listed Projects under Measures E and BH, which authorized the sale of the Bond.